Dishay952/CS220/Assignment 1/G1R_200204_200341_201050/README_Assgn1.md

 ## Question 4: 8-to-3 Priority Encoder

 > 'A1Q4_eight_to_three_priotity_encoder.v' contains the implementation of a 2-to-4 encoder which is then used to create a 3-to-8 encoder.
-This is done by using 3 decoders.
+This is done by using 3 encoders.
 > <br>
 > 'A1Q4_eight_to_three_priotity_encoder_tb.v' is the testbench with all possible inputs.